Michael C. McKay

 If you are unsure about which input to use, it is recommended to refer to the device manual or consult with an audio professional.
 They can provide specific recommendations based on the requirements of your recording or audio setup.
 Additionally, using an amplifier or analog to digital converter can help optimize the sound quality and ensure proper compatibility between the microphone or line output and the input port.

-READ MORE On-Premises vs On-Premise: Understanding the Differences
+READ MORE Float vs Integer: Understanding the Differences and Use Cases

 Noise Level